-During spring and summer 2020, Council staff is making a concerted effort to increase E&O activities following various plans.
+During spring and summer 2020, Council staff has made, and will continue to make, a concerted effort to increase E&O activities following several plans.
 The goal of the messaging in the general umbrella Council plan is to increase positive awareness of the Council, its role and actions to the general public.
 This plan aims to answer questions such as "Who is the Council?," "What does the Council do?" and "How can you/why should you participate in the Council decision-making process?"
 The plan encompasses other E&O plans and regional initiatives, which will be covered in subsequent sections.

-The following activities supported the general Council E&O plan: Webpage: Council staff created a Fisheries 101 webpage on the website (www.wpcouncil.org/fisheries101) that serves as a place where fishermen and the general public can easily find handouts, brochures, short videos and public service announcements (PSAs) that help people to understand fisheries and fisheries management on a basic level.
+The following activities supported the general Council E&O plan:

+Webpage: Council staff created a Fisheries 101 webpage on the website

+(www.wpcouncil.org/fisheries101) that serves as a place where fishermen and the general public can easily find handouts, brochures, short videos and public service announcements (PSAs) that help people to understand fisheries and fisheries management on a basic level.
 The resources are grouped by topic and shown as clickable images on a bookshelf, as well as in a linked list below each topic.

-Product Development: Council staff developed the following handouts, including the first three in a series of five Council 101 handouts:
+Product Development: Council staff developed the following handouts, including a series of five Council 101 handouts:

-- What Does our Council Do? describes the Council's mandates under the Magnuson-Stevens Fishery Conservation and Management Act, how many times it meets during the year and which regions, fisheries and stocks are managed. - Get Involved in our Council Process lists ways to participate in the Council's fishery management decision-making process through the Council's website, by attending a Council meeting and providing written or oral testimony. - Who Are the Decision Makers? describes the voting and non-voting Council members along with Council staff and advisory group's roles in the decision-making process. - How Does the Council Work with Fishermen to Collect Good Fishery Data? lists several Council-supported initiatives that address permitting and reporting gaps in Hawai'i, American Samoa, Guam and CNMI and ways that the public can get involved.
+- What Does our Council Do? describes the Council's mandates under the Magnuson-Stevens Fishery Conservation and Management Act, how many times it meets during the year and which regions, fisheries and stocks are managed. - Get Involved in our Council Process lists ways to participate in the Council's fishery management decision-making process through the Council's website, by attending a Council meeting and providing written or oral testimony. - Who Are the Decision Makers? describes the voting and non-voting Council members along with Council staff and advisory group's roles in the decision-making process. - From an Idea to Implementation details the steps between when an idea is brought before the Council through its approval and implementation. - What Happens at Council & Advisory Group Meetings? describes what the public can expect at Council and related meetings, including opportunities for participation.

+- How Does the Council Work with Fishermen to Collect Good Fishery Data? lists several Council-supported initiatives that address permitting and reporting gaps in Hawai'i, American Samoa, Guam and CNMI and ways that the public can get involved. - History of Protected Species Conservation in US Western Pacific Fisheries chronologically details the Council's actions to reduce fishery interactions with protected species such as marine turtles and seabirds.